Generic Name: thalidomide (tha LID oh mide)

 Thalidomide may also be used for purposes not listed in this medication guide.

-Never use this medicine if you are pregnant.
+Never use thalidomide if you are pregnant.
 Even one dose of thalidomide can cause severe, life-threatening birth defects or death of a baby if the mother or the father is taking this medicine at the time of conception or during pregnancy.

 Use birth control to prevent pregnancy, whether you are a man or a woman.
 For women: Use two forms of birth control beginning 4 weeks before you start taking thalidomide and ending 4 weeks after you stop taking it.
 For men: Use a condom to prevent pregnancy during your treatment, and for up to 4 weeks after your treatment ends.